thomaswxu/11-767-Team-DST/labs/lab3-quantization/lab3-quantization.md

 >    - We benchmarked DistilBERT and ALBERT as they contain much less parameters than original BERT-large and perform almost competitively on may benchmarks.
 We want to see how thier quantized version fare against quantized original BERT model (especially in accuracy, experiment to be conducted soon.)

 3. For each model, you will measure model size (in (mega,giga,...)bytes), and inference latency.
 You will also be varying a parameter such as input size or batch size.
 What are your hypotheses for how the quantized models will compare to non-quantized models according to these metrics?
 Do you think latency will track with model size?
 Explain.
 > Quantization converts FP32 weights to INT8, which should translate to approximately a 4x reduction in size.
+> The latency should decrease with the model size.

 2: Quantization in PyTorch